bradlug/bradlug.github.io/meetings/index.markdown

 We have a **formal meeting once a month** which tends to revolve around talks by members on a wide range of topics.
 Details of previous meetings, including notes and links, can be found in previous posts.

-Formal meetings take place on the **second Monday** of the month in the [Bradford CVS Mable Booth room](http://bradfordcvs.org.uk/our-services/room-and-equipment-hire/mabel-booth-room), with people arriving from **7:00 PM onwards**.
+Formal meetings take place on the **second Monday** of the month in the [Bradford CVS Mabel Booth room](http://bradfordcvs.org.uk/our-services/room-and-equipment-hire/mabel-booth-room), with people arriving from **7:00 PM onwards**.
 The meeting room is provided for free by **Bradford CVS** (thank you!), but we will pass on any donation you may like to make to them (suggested donation £2 per meeting).

 All the dates are in our [calendar](https://www.google.com/calendar/embed?src=j0levg4c0p2op08nf5elp3u50k%40group.calendar.google.com&ctz=Europe/London).